aradsheybak/tailwind_course/README.md

 *** As i said before, Tailwind is fully customizable, that means is, you also can customize tailwind components. for this, go to index.css and write @layer component {}, in brackets call the component you want to customize it. for example go to index.css in my project and see what i do.

+*** you can use tailwind components when you try to custom a component, for this, use @apply annotation and then call tailwind components, for better understanding go to index.css and see card section and see how i use @apply annotation